the-lupaxa-project/.github/SECURITY.md

 ### Our Commitments

-- We will triage and verify all valid reports within **five business days**.
+- We aim to triage and verify all valid reports within **five business days**.
 - A fix or mitigation plan will be communicated before public disclosure.
 - Credit will be given to reporters who follow responsible disclosure practices.
 - We will work collaboratively to ensure any identified risks are resolved quickly and transparently.